 HIIT or High-intensity interval training workouts are quite challenging.
 As can be understood from its very name, it is not a constant workout such as cycling or jogging steadily for thirty minutes.

-HIIT or high-intensity- interval is a form of exercise where you increase or maximize your effort and intensity for short intervals of time with recovery phases in-between.
+HIIT or high-intensity- an interval is a form of exercise where you increase or maximize your effort and intensity for short intervals of time with recovery phases in-between.

 These intervals can vary based on your goals and capabilities.
 A ‘workout’ phase may be for a minute or even as short as 15 seconds.
-On the other hand, the recovery or resting phase maybe just 15 seconds and may extend to 5 minutes or more.
+On the other hand, the recovery or resting phase may be just 15 seconds and may extend to 5 minutes or more.

 HIIT training can be applied to any form of exercise you do.
-You can do any cardio activity like cycling, swimming, or running, but you must work in intervals of high intensity spaced with low-intensity recuperation periods.
+You can do any cardio activity like cycling, swimming, or running, but you must work in intervals of high-intensity spaced with low-intensity recuperation periods.

 This helps your body get more used to the stress resulting in an increase of certain hormones such as testosterone and other anabolics.
 It also helps you become stronger and gain more stamina in a short period of time.